ynevet/repo-ranker-cli/README.md

 **CLI Output Description**

-The CLI output contains the fetched trending repositories formatted in JSON and contains various general fields and a security score field:
+The CLI output contains the fetched trending repositories formatted in Json, contains various general repo details fields *including various security fields*:
 - **securityScore**: Based on the total unused packages of the current repo
 - **unusedPackages**: List all of the unused packages for the current repo